Dev DD: Plot

 It is a modern Devdas in which sexism, homophobia, feminism and many more things that are refused in social societies to stress upon.
-The story revolves around Vicky (Asheema Vardaan), the type of girl society usually grimaces upon.
+The story revolves around Devika "Vicky" Dwivedi (Asheema Vardaan), the type of girl society usually grimaces upon.
 She drinks, smokes, accepts how much she loves sex and a feminist from her heart.
 A kind of girl gets a usual label as a slut or characterless from men and some regressive women.
 However, she is her father's pride, and he loves his daughter the way she is.
 Vicky meets Paro aka Parth (Akhil Kapur), whom she falls in love with and gets heartbroken.
-Vicky second time fall in love with Anurag, who is matured.
+Vicky then falls in love with Anurag, who is more matured.